bcgov/ckan-ui/pages/dps_bcdc_content.md

 has_toc: false
 ---

-## PUBLISHING A RECORD TO THE BC DATA CATALOGUE
+## Adding A RECORD TO THE BC DATA CATALOGUE

 ### **Add Dataset**

-**State**: When creating a new metadata record, the state will be set to DRAFT.
+Dataset is a CKAN term used to define the record and all it's resources.
+As this word is used to mean other things, this document defines the metadata as a record.

 **Title**: This is the title of your metadata record.

 **URL**: This is automatically generated once the title is filled in.

-**Organization**: This is the Ministry or Organization under which the metadata record is created.

-**Sub-Organization**: This is the Sub-Organization (often the Branch or Division) under which the metadata record is created.
+**Organization**: This is the Sub-Organization (often the Branch or Division) under which the metadata record is created.
++ The Minsitry or parent organization is no longer required to be defined at the record level.

 **Description**: Provide a meaningful description of the dataset here.
 Be sure to include any information that would be relevant to an end-user of your dataset.

-**Purpose**: This is a summary of the intentions for which the dataset was developed.

-**Data Quality**: This is descriptive text that can include information about issues, completeness, consistency, etc.

-**Lineage Statement**: This is information about the events or source data used in constructing the data.

-**More info**: Any related web site URL's can be added here.

-**Keywords**: These are the searchable terms for the metadata record.
-Enter meaningful keywords here.
-Think of what users may use for search terms to find the dataset in the Catalogue.
+**License** describes the license the data is being published under.
+See [Licenses](./dps_bcdc_w.md#licenses) section for more info.

 ---------------
 ### **Contacts**